akarxxx1030/TapeoutSzn/README.md

 - **RV64 and RV32 Variants:** RISC-V can be configured in different bit-widths, with RV64 being a 64-bit architecture and RV32 being a 32-bit architecture.
 Instructions for these variants have slightly different encoding to accommodate the different data widths.
 ![Various Instruction Formats within the RISC-V Spectrum](https://camo.githubusercontent.com/21a8aa2033a3a0233295924dbb9548c06a86ad71665fc9805e56528e95ecf7db/68747470733a2f2f6465766f70656469612e6f72672f696d616765732f61727469636c652f3131302f333830382e313533353330313633362e706e67)

-# Load, Add and Store Instructions
+# Load, Add and Store Instructions🌴
 ---
 Load, Add, and Store instructions are fundamental operations in computer architecture and assembly programming.
 They are often used to manipulate data within a computer's memory and registers.
 Example -1  `ld x8, 16(x23)`